rafikee/crypto/README.md

     - Make sure to set the right timezone
     - for the execution use the URL from the cloud function

-Deploy using the following command:
+## Deploy

 *Make sure to update the project_id*

+*Ensure that you have setup gcloud from the command line and it points to your correct GCP project*

 `gcloud functions deploy get_crypto --set-env-vars project_id=home-automation-272816 --runtime python39 --trigger-http --allow-unauthenticated`